 Like Hume, the Buddha taught that there is no real self occupying either an individual skandha or the skandhas collected together.
 The Buddhist scholars Damien Keown and Charles S Prebish write: “Canonical Buddhism teaches that the notion of a self is unnecessarily superimposed upon five collections or aggregates (skandha) of phenomena…”.
 In the Discourse on the Not-Self Characteristic, the Buddha asks his followers: “Now, that which is impermanent, unsatisfactory, subject to change, is it proper to regard that as: “This is mine, this I am, this is my self”?”
 To which the monks respond: “Indeed, not that, O Lord”.
 The Buddha rejected the notion of atman in Hindu philosophy, which refers to an individual’s true self – their inner, unchanging self or soul.
 Atman is eternal and beyond identification with phenomena.
 In Buddhism, on the other hand, there is still no true self that exists apart from the five skandhas (the Sanskrit translation of anattā or ‘non-self’ is anātman, which means the opposite of atman).

 Each skandha, and the five skandhas together, are characterised by śūnyatā; they are empty of any intrinsic, fixed essence.
 For this reason, they must be empty of true selfhood (anattā), as a self implies an unchanging essence.
 No self possesses the skandhas.
 No self underpins them.
-This selflessness or anattā also accords with the Buddhist concept of anicca (impermanence), which teaches that all things are impermanent and changing, and that any feeling of fixity (including the sense of having a fixed ‘me’ or ‘I’) is illusory.
+This selflessness or anattā also accords with the Buddhist concept of anicca (impermanence), which teaches that all things are impermanent and changing, so any feeling of fixity (including the sense of having a fixed ‘me’ or ‘I’) is illusory.
 Indeed, like everything else in phenomenal reality, the skandhas are temporary and conditioned.
 Just as in Hume’s analysis, the skandhas are always in a state of flux.
 Indeed, Hume captures the essence of anicca and anattā in A Treatise of Human Nature, when he states:

 The mind is a kind of theatre, where several perceptions successively make their appearance; pass, re-pass, glide away, and mingle in an infinite variety of postures and situations.
 There is properly no simplicity in it at one time, nor identity in different; whatever natural propension we may have to imagine that simplicity and identity.